 The lack of modern artefacts or structures Risk, or for some visitors, a sense of awe or anxiety, depending on the individual's emotional response to the setting.

-Little evidence of Perceptions that the

-contemporary human uses of landscape has arresting or

-the land. inspiring qualities

-Landform, which is rugged, or Fulfilment from the physical

-otherwise physically challenge required to

-challenging. penetrate these places.
+Little evidence of contemporary human uses of the land.
+Perceptions that the landscape has arresting or inspiring qualities Landform, which is rugged, or otherwise physically challenging.
+Fulfilment from the physical challenge required to penetrate these places.
 Remoteness and/or inaccessibility.